Nolivzer/SemesterProject/README.md

 # SemesterProject
-This is the repository of my EURECOM Semester Project
+This is the repository of my EURECOM Semester Project.
+This project is called DataSet in the kitchen.